The Top Three Most Undervalued Antiques of 2017

 I’m constantly looking for exceptional values in the world of investment grade antiques.
 Now that a new year is upon us, I feel it is a good time to release my list of the top three most undervalued antiques of 2017.
 If you can spare the cash, these fine antiques will not only look great in your house (or on your wrist), but should also prove to be excellent long-term investments.

-Vintage mechanical wristwatches from U.S. makers
+Vintage Mechanical Wristwatches from U.S. Makers

 Vintage mechanical wristwatches are one of the hottest properties out there in the world of antiques right now.
 They are stylish, functional and wonders of 20th century engineering in miniature.
 But not all of them are equally in demand at the moment.